-Just in care you needed one more reason to feel like you aren’t keeping up, let us consider whether your “self-care” is up to standard.
+Just in case you needed one more reason to feel like you aren’t keeping up, let us consider whether your “self-care” is up to standard.

 No????
 Wow.
 Shocking.

 KNOW WHY?
 Because getting the “recommended” amount of sleep, water, exercise, “me time,” journaling, vitamins, etc., etc. is abso-freakin-lutely impossible.
 Wait—sorry, actually, you know who IS able to do self-care 100% on a daily basis?
 Liars.
 That’s who.

 Anyone with a job, kid, friend, patient, dog, significant other, or a family member has, at one time or another, gone without food, sleep, or bathroom breaks because to do otherwise would compromise something or someone that was more important than “self-care.”
 Sometimes, it is a dream that would die, for others it could be a person.
 Regardless, the loss or the threat of loss was unacceptable, so “me time” fell to the wayside.